 moved to the LP format for 1961's Presents the United States of America

 , a full-length vaudeville-style musical comedy written especially for the recorded medium.
 A wildly ambitious satiric history of American life, the album won widespread acclaim, and remains a pivotal landmark in the evolution of recorded comedy.
-However, after the follow-up, Pay Radio, Freberg
+However, after releasing the follow-up, 1966's Freberg Underground Show #1 (an album of sketch comedy Freberg

-flirted with Broadway before shifting the majority of his energies to the lucrative advertising industry, a longtime sideline that became his primary focus as the 1960s wore on.
-Largely credited with introducing the concept of the "funny" commercial, he continued working in advertising for several decades; perhaps his most famous campaign -- and, sadly, his most abysmal -- was a series of cloying late-'80s TV spots hawking Encyclopaedia Britannica that featured his rather obnoxious son.
+flirted with Broadway before shifting the majority of his energies to the lucrative advertising industry, a longtime sideline that became his primary focus as the '60s wore on.
+Largely credited with introducing the concept of the "funny" commercial, full of pop culture allusions and often poking fun at the nature of advertising, Freberg

 In 1988, Freberg

 published his autobiography, It Only Hurts When I Laugh